 Corollary to the above: satire is an act of love.

 God doesn’t want you to hate anybody, ever, for any reason.
 If you are absolutely certain that he/she/it does, check again.
 If you’re still sure about it, you should shop around for another God.

 Money is not speech, and corporations are not people.

 As Tom Waits says, we’re chained to the world and we’ve all got to pull.

 Books still matter.
 Very, very much.

 In more quantifiable terms, I am a writer living in the San Francisco Bay Area, having recently traded the mass hallucination that is Silicon Valley for the more idiosyncratic and satisfying illusions of fiction.
-My first novel, Calamity Springs–a comedy about religion, greed, power, sex, and death set in Nevada–is represented by Janet Reid of New Leaf Literary & Media, Inc.

 I have a BS in Mathematical Sciences, an MS in computer science from Stanford University, and an MFA in creative writing from San Francisco State University.
 I am the founding editor of the Forge Literary Magazine.